Yousuf-Ejaz/proshop/README.md

 7. Decide upon the quantity and the price of the items in the cart and proceed to checkout.
 8. Enter your shipping details.
 9. Enter your method of payment.
-10.Place your order.
+10. Place your order.
-11.An oder will be created against your profile which you can view in your profile.
+11. An oder will be created against your profile which you can view in your profile.
-12.Use paypal to pay your order.
+12. Use paypal to pay your order.
-13.You can also edit your profile and change your password.
+13. You can also edit your profile and change your password.

 #### For Admins